IRS-Cybersec/ctfdump/GreyCTF2022/web/Quotes.md

 The other interesting route we see here is the `/auth` route, which seems to give a token cookie that seems to be neccessary to connect to the websocket endpoint `/quote`.

-The main problem is that the `/auth` endpoint checks for the remtoe address of the connection, which means we must access the endpoint from the selenium instance.
+The main problem is that the `/auth` endpoint checks for the remote address of the connection, which means we must access the endpoint from the selenium instance.

 This likely means we need to bypass the [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) restrictions as we will be providing a link that is not the same origin as our attack server.
-The websocket on the other hand does not require the connecting client to be from the same origin fortunately.
+The websocket on the other hand does not require the connecting client to be from the same origin fortunately though.

 ## Solution
 To bypass the CORS restrictions in order to access the `/auth` endpoint to obtain the cookie, we can load the address via an `<img src="">` tag that does not require CORS.

 Unfortunately, it did not seem to work as you are still trying to access a resource from a different origin.
 What was possible was to host an endpoint on the attack server to redirect to the localhost `/auth` endpoint instead, so that it will get pass CORS.

 We could have went with [DNS rebinding](https://en.wikipedia.org/wiki/DNS_rebinding) but it was not feasible as the selenium browser was only running for 3 seconds as seen in the script.
-We will require a minimum of a few minutes for the [DNS TTL](https://developers.cloudflare.com/dns/manage-dns-records/reference/ttl/) to update before the new IP can be exploited (minimum TTL is 1 minute).
+We will require a minimum of a few minutes for the [DNS TTL](https://developers.cloudflare.com/dns/manage-dns-records/reference/ttl/) to update before the new IP can be exploited (minimum TTL is 1 minute) in order for a successful DNS Rebinding attack.

 The port for the localhost instance is `7070`, as noted by the docker files provided: